SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 ## Configuring body proportions manually
 {:.no_toc}

-All this configuration can be done from SteamVR dashboard or in VRChat (in front of a mirror).
+All this configuration can be done from the SteamVR dashboard or within VRChat (in front of a mirror).
 All measurements are in centimeters.
 Press `+` or `-` to change lengths by 1 cm.
 Pressing **Reset** will change the value to a default based on the HMDs current height.

 Make sure you have proper mounting before doing this as it will influence your results: [mounting page](putting-on-trackers.md):